openmina/openmina/docs/testing/bootstrap.md

 ## Bootstrap using Berkeleynet

 This test is focused on ensuring that the latest Openmina build is able to bootstrap against Berkeleynet.
-It is executed on daily basis.
+It is executed on a daily basis.

-The node's HTTP port is accessible as http://1.k8.openmina.com:31001.
+The node's HTTP port is accessible at http://1.k8.openmina.com:31001.

 These are the main steps and checks.